Auto Trader cars

 Cost and contract fees

-Hire Purchase repayments can be high compared to PCP, but they don’t change.
-So, provided you keep up to date, you know how much you’re paying and for how long.
+Hire Purchase repayments can be high compared to PCP, but they’re fixed for the length of the contract.
+So, provided you keep up to date, you know how much you’re paying every month.

-You’ll normally pay around 10% of the car’s value for a deposit, and an interest rate will vary.
+You’ll normally pay around 10% of the car’s value for a deposit, and an interest rate of between 4% and 8%.
 PCP contracts are built around the minimum guaranteed future value (MGFV) of a car.
 This is how much the car is projected to be worth at the end of the contract and can vary.
-This amount may be reduced if you go over the agreed mileage or the car is not in fair condition at the end of the agreement.
 Monthly PCP payments tend to be lower than HP, but you’ll have to budget for the final balloon payment if you want to keep the car.
 Both PCP and HP deals charge interest.
 The interest rate you pay will depend on a number of factors, including the car you’re paying for, the length of your contract and your credit rating.
 Sometimes, 0% interest deals are available but you normally have to pay a higher deposit to secure them.

 Mileage allowance

-Under a PCP contract, you’re technically borrowing the car from the finance provider until you pay the balloon payment and buy it off them.
-As such, the lender will agree a mileage allowance with you – this is a set number of miles you can drive annually over the span of the contract.
+Under a PCP contract, you’re technically borrowing the car from the finance lender until you pay the balloon payment and buy it off them.
+As such, the lender will agree a mileage allowance with you – this is a set number of mile you can do a month, or over the span of the contract.
 The more mileage you do, the less the car will be worth at the end of the contract, so lower mileage contracts tends to be cheaper.
 Just note that if you exceed your mileage allowance, you’ll have to pay an excess mileage fee which can prove quite expensive.
 As always, explore your options before you commit.

 Car maintenance